fedenicolo/PCSC_fourier/README.md

   are easy-to-use low-pass and high-pass filters.
 The filtering methods only require a cutoff value (2*fcutoff/fsample) in order to work.

 - **Visualization**:
-  - `Histogram`: This class provides methods for computing and visualizing histograms.
-It can be used to compute histograms of pixel intensity probabilities for example (should we add the part about FFT amplitude visualization here or not ?).
+  - `Histogram`: This class provides methods for computing histograms.
+It supports computing histograms of real-valued data, such as pixel intensity probabilities, and includes specialized functionality for handling complex-valued data.
+When an FFT matrix is provided, the class computes the power spectrum and generates a histogram of its values.

   - `Visualizer`: This class provides easy-to-use methods for visualizing data using different plot types with Gnuplot integration.